benada002/wp-graphql-widgets/README.md

 # WPGraphQL Widgets (Queries)
-*This Plugin is a first attempt.
-So there might be some bugs.*

 This plugin registers for each active widget a new widget type which exposes all settings of the widget (and for some widgets a `rendered` field [more here](#rendered-field)) and implements the `WidgetInterface` which exposes the following fields.
 ```